 heart rate zones chart

-This is an example of a VO2 max test where an athlete ran on a treadmill at ever increasing speed.
+This HR zone chart is an example of a VO2 max test where an athlete ran on a treadmill at ever increasing speed.
 Black line shows how the lactic acid accumulated in his muscles

 The good news is that both thresholds can be ‘improved’ through a mix of low and high intensity training.
-That’s why it’s critical to have a training plan with a specific mix of heart rate training zones focused on the goal race distance.
+That’s why it’s critical to have a training plan with a specific mix of cardio zones focused on the goal race distance.

 Target heart rate: